tpill90/steam-lancache-prefill/README.md

 - Looking to see what other options can be used with `prefill`?
 See [prefill](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Prefill/)
 - Interested to seeing the total download size of your selected apps?
 Try [select-apps status](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Select-Apps/#status)
 - Getting slow downloads from your cache, and interested in diagnosing it?
-Use the [benchmark](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Select-Apps/#status)
+Use the [benchmark](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Benchmark)

-> **Note**
-> Detailed command documentation has been moved to the wiki : [Detailed Command Usage](https://tpill90.github.io/steam-lancache-prefill/detailed-command-usage/Prefill/)

 # Updating